-The last time I made the mistake of reading the comments section on a blog, it was on an article talking about some of the latest blunders and buffoonery coming out of Seattle (I can’t remember the site, which may or may not be a good thing).
+One time I made this mistake was when I read a blog post talking about some of the blunders and buffoonery coming out of a now defunct megachurch in the Pacific Northwest (I can’t remember the site, which may or may not be a good thing).
 As I read these comments, some thoughtful, some obvious trolling and attempts at gaining some attention for their own blogs, I stumbled upon a statement I never expected to see:

 “I don’t believe any pastor needs to be above reproach.”

 I… What do I even do with that besides say: “Well, you should, because the Bible tells you so (1 Tim 3:2)?”

 Here’s the funny thing about this blanket character qualification for a pastor/elder: it’s actually not that difficult to meet it when you really think about it.
 I mean, at a basic level, being above reproach could be summed up simply as being a person of good character—you’re the kind of person who, as Thabiti Anyabwile puts it, “no one suspects of wrongdoing and immorality” (Finding Faithful Elders and Deacons, 57).